Access news, member benefits and ADA policy

 Learn about the examinations used in licensing dentists and dental hygienists

 The DAT is a dental education admission test designed to provide dental education programs with a means to assess program applicants’ potential for success.
-The DAT is administered year round by Prometric test centers in the United States, its territories (including Guam, Puerto Rico and the Virgin Islands) and Canada.
+It is administered year round by Prometric test centers in the United States, its territories (including Guam, Puerto Rico and the Virgin Islands) and Canada.

 The DAT is comprised of multiple-choice test items presented in the English language.
 The test is developed according to established test specifications.
 The DAT consists of a battery of four tests on the following: Survey of the Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.
 In the DAT, both the U.S. customary system and the metric system (Imperial System) of units are used.